-5. United Nations Programme on Space Applications
+5. Space for Sustainable Development: Technology and its Applications, including the United Nations Programme on Space Applications

-This item has been on the Subcommittee's agenda since 1970.
-Under this item, the Subcommittee considers the reports and presentations on international cooperation on space science and technology within the UN Programme on Space Applications and within regional cooperation mechanisms.

-6. Space Technology for Sustainable Socioeconomic Development programs by UNOOSA, such as the Space4Water and the Access to Space For All programs.
+A combination of two previously existing agenda items (United Nations Programme on Space Application and Space Technology for Sustainable Socioeconomic Development).
+Under this item, the Subcommittee considers the reports and presentations on international cooperation on space science and technology within the UN Programme on Space Applications and within regional cooperation mechanisms, as well as the various uses of space technology for sustainable socioeconomic development, including the Space4Water and the Access to Space For All programs.